Trapped fireshell (halo) of photons and pairs around black-hole horizon: source for ultra-high-energy particles

-In addition, when electrons and protons drift through the fluid of photons and pairs, they undergo Klein-Nishina scattering processes.
+In addition, when electrons and protons drift through the radiation fluid of photons and pairs, they undergo Klein-Nishina scattering processes.
 The KN cross section $\sigma^p_{_{\rm KN}}$ of drifting protons is much smaller than the one $\sigma^e_{_{\rm KN}}$ (\ref{knh}) of drifting electrons, i.e., $\sigma^p_{_{\rm KN}}\sim {\mathcal O}[(m_p/m_e)^2]\sigma^e_{_{\rm KN}}$.
-Therefore, we neglect the cross section $\sigma^p_{_{\rm KN}}$ of drifting protons.
-In these approximations, all analyses and results in the previous sections remain the same.
+Therefore, we neglect the cross section $\sigma^p_{_{\rm KN}}$ of drifting protons in the Klein-Nishina scattering processes between an electron-proton pair and the radiation fluid of photons and pairs.
+In these approximations, all analyses and results in Section \ref{run} remain the same.
 Both drifting electrons and protons run away, becoming UHE particles.
 Figures \ref{notherm} also represent the fraction of accelerated protons with the substitution $e\rightarrow p$.
 In the following, without further specification, all discussions and calculations apply to a bound system of electrons and protons with an effective electron mass $m^{\rm eff}_e=m_p+m_e$.
-Note that for $\gamma_e\approx \gamma_p$ the accelerated protons' energy $\gamma_pm_p$ is ${\mathcal O}[(m_p/m_e)]$ larger than the accelerated electrons' energy $\gamma_em_e$.
+Note that for the case $\gamma_e\approx \gamma_p$, the accelerated protons' energy $\gamma_pm_p$ is ${\mathcal O}[(m_p/m_e)]$ larger than the accelerated electrons' energy $\gamma_em_e$.

-These speculations and approximations in the one-dimensional model are used only to qualitatively gain some insights into the Compton-rocket accelerations of electrons and protons in an opaque fluid of photons and pairs.
-Numerical simulations are necessary.